Lansing native builds bat-mobile for hometown hero

 "We do use a lot of different items that are donated or thrown away.
 And this is just wire conduit from a business and we're going to use it to make it look more presentable, more realistic," Aikman said.

-Aikman plans to work at least 40 additional hours on the batmobile in the next few months, he says he plans to have it finished by May.
+Aikman plans to work at least 40 additional hours on the Batmobile in the next few months, he says he plans to have it finished by May.